Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Novel Floer Homology from Boundary Vafa-Witten Theory

 \section{A Novel Floer Homology from Boundary Vafa-Witten Theory}

-In this section, we will show how we can physically derive a novel Floer homology by considering boundary VW theory on $M_4 = M_3 \times \mathbb{R}^+$.\footnote{We have exploited the topological invariance of the theory to formally bring the $-\infty$ end of $\mathbb{R}$ to zero, because expressing $M_4$ as $M_4=M_3 \times \mathbb{R}^+$ will be consistent with the idea that categorification of topological invariants can be achieved via successive introductions of boundaries to $M_4$, which will be explained in \S\ref{sec:web of dualities}.} We will first give a relevant summary of supersymmetric quantum mechanics (SQM).
+In this section, we will show how we can physically derive a novel Floer homology by considering boundary VW theory on $M_4 = M_3 \times \mathbb{R}^+$.\footnote{To be precise, VW theory is still being defined on an $M_4$ with no boundary.
+However, to make contact with Floer theory, we will need to examine a hyper-slice of $M_4$, which we can topologically regard as $ M_3 \times I \cong M_3 \times \mathbb{R}^- \cup_{M_3} M_3 \times \mathbb{R}^+$.
+As there is no evolution in the $\mathbb{R}^\pm$ time-direction in our topological theory, it suffices to examine only $M_3 \times \mathbb{R}^+$, where $M_3$ can then be viewed as a boundary.
+This is consistent with the idea that categorification of topological invariants can be achieved via successive introductions of boundaries to $M_4$, which we will elaborate upon in \S\ref{sec:web of dualities}.} We will first give a relevant summary of supersymmetric quantum mechanics (SQM).
 After which, we will recast the 4d $\mathcal{N}=4$ boundary VW theory into an SQM model, which will in turn allow us to physically derive a VW Floer homology assigned to $M_3$.